FAFSA changes are coming but 52% of colleges aren't prepared, survey finds

-The new survey showed that 52% of higher education schools have not yet begun to prepare for the significant changes coming to FAFSA next year.
+While the U.S. Department of Education delayed most of the changes to the 2024-25 academic year, the new survey showed that 52% of higher education schools have not yet begun to prepare for the significant modifications coming to FAFSA.
 But despite not being prepared, 68% of respondents said they are completely or at least fairly confident in their ability to navigate the change.

 "Following the passage of the Consolidated Appropriations Act, financial aid offices across the country are gearing up for significant federal methodology and FAFSA changes that will require adjustments to longstanding practices and processes," said NASFAA President and CEO Justin Draeger.
 "As this survey makes clear, there is both optimism and trepidation about our collective ability to make these changes in a way that facilitates a smooth transition for schools and students."